 Movies are great because they are kind of like a short-term commitment to practicing your Spanish skills—you only have to make it a couple of hours before you can you take a break.
 There are so many Spanish and Latin American movies that are now available, you won’t have to worry about not having nothing to watch.

-At the same time, keep in mind that there is a difference between Spanish Spanish and Spanish found in other Spanh-speaking countries (even within Spain there can be some pretty big differences).
-I bring this up because even when you are understanding the people around you REALLY WELL, it can be difficult to get the gist of people who are from different regions.
-So, be patient with yourself and chalk it up to the learning process—trust me, sooner or later you will be able to get most of what is going on no matter who is speaking.
+At the same time, keep in mind that there is a difference between Spanish Spanish (castellaño) and Spanish found in other Spanish-speaking countries (even within Spain there can be some pretty big differences).
+WE bring this up because even when you are understanding the people around you REALLY WELL, it can be difficult to get the gist of people who are from different regions.
+So, be patient with yourself and chalk it up to the learning process—trust us, sooner or later you will be able to get most of what is going on no matter who is speaking.

 Tv shows as an everyday/weekly thing:

-When I think about tv, I think of it as a way to become integrated into a long-term relationship with a cast of characters.
-Because tv series are usually shorter sessions that are made available once or twice a week, it is a bit more of a commitment to practice your Spanish this way.
-At the same time, by watching a couple of times a week/month, you will be able to follow the story a bit easier (even if you don’t pick up on all the details).
+We like to think of TV as a way to become integrated into a long-term relationship with a cast of characters.
+Because series are usually shorter sessions that are made available once or twice a week, it is a bit more of a commitment to practice your Spanish this way.
+At the same time, by watching on a regular basis, you will be able to follow the story a bit more easily (even if you don’t pick up on all the details).
 In addition, by listening to the same actors, you will increase your ability to understand them as you adapt to their accents and mannerisms.

 Other ways to get video into your life:

 YouTube: These days you can find almost anything you are looking for on YouTube—from makeup tutorials to streaming songs this platform (and others like it) can help you find videos on things that interest you.
-My personal theory is that, as long as you are enjoying it, you can learn!
+We subscribe to the theory that, as long as you are enjoying it, you can learn!
 So choose something that strikes your fancy and go with it.

 News/Sports: If you are a person that likes to regularly watch the news or sports games/commentaries, this is a great opportunity for you to switch languages once in awhile and practice some Spanish.
 And if you are living with a host family or with Spanish flatmates, you can almost always count on them having the news or games on during meals.
 Take advantage of this and see what new language skills you can pick up!

-If this hasn’t motivated you to start watching things in Spanish, maybe you should pick up a book or start listening to music to practice your language skills!
+Alternatively, if this hasn’t motivated you to start watching things in Spanish, maybe you should pick up a book—we’ve recommended our favorites here—or start listening to music to practice your language skills!
+The important thing is to find an activity you genuinely enjoy, then it can stop feeling like Spanish practice and start feeling fun!
 Let us know what you’re loving in the comments.